samaradel/www_threefold/www.gig.tech/content/home/how_do_we_do_this.md

 first_sec_img = "a_004.png"
 first_sec_header = "ZERO-OS"
-first_sec_content = "Microservices are the future - IOT requires information to be sensed, processed and stored in the same location.
-We need pervasive capacity to do this this and this is impossible to achieve using distributed hardware operating bulky host operating systems.
-We need a minimal operating systems, exposing all the hardware peripheals in the local hardware to the hypervisors of local containers with zero local footprint in terms of file or state storage.
-ZERO-OS is a stateless minimal Operating System, securely booted from a central hub."
+first_sec_content = "To create pervasive distributed capacity is not viable by using bulky statefull host operating systems.
+We need a minimal operating system with zero local footprint for file or state storage.
+ZERO-OS is a stateless minimal Operating System, container enabled, securely booted from a central hub."

 second_sec_img = "a_0033.png"
 second_sec_header = "ARTIFICIAL INTELLIGENCE"